csm387/FastBin/README.md

 - ✅ Open the Recycle Bin
 - 🧹 Empty the Recycle Bin (with confirmation)
-- ⚡ Sit silently in the system tray with **under 1 MB of RAM usage**
+- ⚡ Sit silently in the system tray with **under 1 MB of RAM usage**, over 2x more performant than similar tools

 No .NET, no external libraries, no dependencies.
 Just native Win32 performance.